arthurflor23/handwritten-text-recognition/README.md

 python graphite --workflow recognition --source iam --text-level line --recognition flor --beam-width 30 --top-paths 3 --recognition-run-index -1 --test
 ```

 This command will perform testing phase on IAM dataset using the Flor optical network and a beam width of 30 with 3 top paths in the prediction.
-The selected optical model is indicated by the recognition index, which loads the last trained model.
+The selected optical model is indicated by the recognition run index, which loads the last trained model.

 **Example 3: Perform recognition model inference**